auth0/docs/articles/migrations/guides/legacy-lock-api-deprecation.md

 1. [Migrate to Universal Login](#1-migrate-to-universal-login).
 Universal Login will work with or without [custom domains](/custom-domains), and will work from most application types as well.
 It requires the least application code to implement and is the most secure option.

 2. [Continue to use embedded login and migrate to newer library versions](#2-continue-to-use-embedded-login-and-migrate).
 A crucial part of this implementation is employing a custom domain to prevent cross-origin issues.
 The following caveats apply:
-    * Only one custom domain can be applied per Auth0 tenant, so all applications on the tenant will use the same custom domain.
+    * Only one custom domain can be applied per Auth0 tenant, so all applications on the tenant will use the same custom domain (they will need to use the same top-level domain as well).
     * This option may not be viable for customers who are not eligible to use custom domains, or who choose not to do so.
 In those cases, Universal Login is the best approach.

 If neither of these recommendations (Universal Login or embedded + custom domains) seem to work for your situation, please visit our [Support Center](${env.DOMAIN_URL_SUPPORT}) and file a support ticket or a community post for further guidance.